Cashless Payment in Japan: What’s Available & How to Use It

 The two methods also differ in how the transaction is processed.
 Mobile payment generally requires a cellular network connection to process the transaction.
 If the network’s down, you can’t make a payment.
 By contrast, electronic money payment will work even in areas with poor reception or during a network outage.

-Cashless payment options for everyone (even tourists)
+Cashless payment in Japan: Options for everyone (even tourists)

 With that introduction done, let’s look at the best cashless payment options for everyone, including short-term visitors.
 After that, I’ll dive into the ones accessible to you if you’re a resident.